rubiojr/lunartlk/README.md

 ## How it works

 The **client** records audio from your microphone, encodes it as Opus in real-time (~95% smaller than WAV), and POSTs it to the server.
 A backup WAV is saved to `/tmp/` in case the server is unreachable.
+Transcripts and audio are saved to `~/.local/share/lunartlk/`.

-The **server** is a single self-extracting file that bundles the Go binary, Moonshine C library, ONNX Runtime, and model weights.
-It decodes the audio, runs speech-to-text inference on CPU, and returns a JSON transcript with timestamps.
+The **server** bundles shared libraries in a self-extracting wrapper (~40MB).
+Models download automatically on first use (~200MB for Moonshine, ~640MB for Parakeet).
+Models are lazy-loaded — only the engine you request uses RAM.

 See [docs/client.md](docs/client.md) and [docs/server.md](docs/server.md) for full details.